History of Austria in Timeline

 In the autumn of 1922, Austria was granted an international loan supervised by the League of Nations to avert bankruptcy and stabilize the currency.

-1925: Introduction of the Austrian schilling
+1925: Introduction of the Austrian Schilling

 In 1925, the Austrian schilling was introduced, replacing the Krone at a rate of 10,000:1.

-1929: Economic Crash after Black Tuesday
+1929: Economic High and Crash

 1929: Constitution of 1929

-1931: Creditanstalt Event
+1931: Creditanstalt event comparison

-1933: Establishment of an autocratic regime
+1933: Establishment of Autocratic Regime

-February 1934: Austrian Civil War
+February 1934: Austrian Civil War Broke Out

-May 1934: Imposition of the "Maiverfassung" and assassination of Dollfuss
+May 1934: Imposition of New Constitution

-May 1934: Termination of the Federal Constitutional Law of 1920
+May 1934: Termination of Constitutional Law

-1934: FIFA World Cup
+1934: 1934 FIFA World Cup

 In 1934, Austria placed 4th at the FIFA World Cup.

-1934: Formation of an Austrofascist dictatorship
+1934: Formation of Austrofascist Dictatorship

-1936: Austrian Serbian Society Founded
+1936: Foundation of Austrian Serbian Society

 In 1936, the Austrian Serbian Society was founded.

-March 1938: Annexation of Austria by the Third Reich
+March 1938: Annexation by the Third Reich

-April 1938: Referendum confirms union with Germany
+April 1938: Referendum on Union with Germany

-April 1938: Parliamentary elections in Germany
+April 1938: Parliamentary Elections in Germany

-1938: Flight of Jewish Austrians
+1938: Jewish Austrians Flee the Country

-From 1938 to 1939, about 140,000 Jewish Austrians fled from the country.
+About 140,000 Jewish Austrians had fled from the country in 1938–39.

-1938: Anschluss to Nazi Germany
+1938: Austria becomes part of Nazi Germany

 In 1938, Austria became part of Nazi Germany.